ryotayama/hayaemon_windows/readme/en/readme.txt

  Requirement
 ------------------------------------------------------------------------------

- Supports the OS since Windows XP.
+ Supports the OS Windows 10 or later.
 Reported to work are welcome.
  DirectX 3 or later is required.

 ------------------------------------------------------------------------------